 Wolf Cut Men FAQs

-What is a male wolf cut?
+What is a wolf for a man?

-The wolf cut is a blend of the shag and mullet hairstyles.
+The men's wolf cut is a blend of the shag and mullet hairstyles.
 It incorporates elements of both of these styles, creating a finished look that is heavily layered and deliberately unstructured.
 This can be incredibly flattering and a great way to give the hair texture while also adding volume and movement.

 Can guys get a wolf cut?